Exceptional M-brane sigma models and $\eta$-symbols: Introduction

 for an M$p$-brane.
 Moreover, we argue that the action for a KKM can also be naturally reproduced in our formalism, although the whole action is not reproduced due to limitations of our analysis.
 We also demonstrate that our formalism can reproduce brane actions for type IIB branes.

 The present paper is organized as follows.
-In section \ref{sec:DSM-review}, we briefly review the DSM constructed in \cite{Lee:2013hma} and explain a slight difference from our approach.
-In section \ref{sec:M-branes}, we apply our approach to M-branes; M0, M2, M5-branes and KKM.
-In section \ref{sec:IIB-branes}, we explain how to apply our formalism to type IIB branes and reproduce the action for a $(p,q)$-string.
-A possible application to exotic branes is discussed in section \ref{sec:exotic}.
+In Sect.~\ref{sec:DSM-review}, we briefly review the DSM constructed in \cite{Lee:2013hma} and explain a slight difference from our approach.
+In Sect.~\ref{sec:M-branes}, we apply our approach to M-branes; M0, M2, M5-branes and KKM.
+In Sect.~\ref{sec:IIB-branes}, we explain how to apply our formalism to type IIB branes and reproduce the action for a $(p,q)$-string.
+A possible application to exotic branes is discussed in Sect.~\ref{sec:exotic}.
 Section \ref{sec:Conclusion} is devoted to conclusions and discussion.